 Firstly, please ensure you have followed our guides for publishing, found here:

-2. Check if the CMS token from Instapage, for the workspace you are publishing from, is added in the Settings tab in the WordPress or Drupal plugin.
-You can get the CMS token by clicking on Settings > Integrations as shown in the GIF below.
+1. Check if the CMS token from Instapage, for the workspace you are publishing from, is added in the Settings tab in the WordPress or Drupal plugin.
+You can get the CMS token by clicking on the name of your workspace on the top left, then Workspace settings > Integrations, as shown in the GIF below.

-3. In the Settings tab of the Instapage plugin in WordPressDrupal, under the CMS tokens, verify that the checkbox next to Legacy Support is unchecked.
+2. In the Settings tab of the Instapage plugin in WordPress/Drupal, under the CMS tokens, verify that the checkbox next to Legacy Support is unchecked.
 It must be turned off in order for everything to work correctly.

 4. At the bottom of the same Settings tab, check that all of the specifications are in green and if they are not, make the necessary changes.